-The Auto Attendant provides very powerful and extremely flexible Auto Attendant functionality.
-As it is embedded into the MP20S of the OfficeServ 7200-S the Auto Attendant provides Customized interactive Call routing for Public and Internal (Subscriber) callers.
+When installed in the OfficeServ 7200, the SVMi-20E card or OfficeServTM IP-UMS application provide very powerful and extremely flexible Auto Attendant functionality.
+As they are able to fully integrated into the OfficeServ 7200 the Auto Attendant provides Customized interactive Call routing for Public and Internal (Subscriber) callers.

-The embedded Auto Attendant multi-level customizable Menu Trees.
+The SVMi-20E card and OfficeServTM IP-UMS application allow multi-level customizable Menu Trees.
 These Menu trees can be very simple or as complex as needed for the application.
 Callers can be automatically routed based on CID, ANI, CLI, DNIS, and/or Trunk ID information received.